R-S-P-MODELS/SentimentAnalysis/README.md

 If you want to run as a docker container you can clone this repository and use docker build .

 The program will be run on port 3838

+You can also pull the image from dockerhub with docker pull rspmodels/sentimentanalysis